| Blog: Arnhem Highway from Darwin to Kakadu

 at the beginning but it's on the right of

+the road.
 Humpty Doo, here is another fuel stop and

 the home to the Boxing Crocodile though it